Sunbird-Ed/SunbirdEd-forms/README.md

 # SunbirdEdForms

-Contains  Form component powered by angular.
+Contains  Form component powered by angular 11.2.14 .
 This component expects a configuration and renders form according to the view.

 # Getting Started